saucelabs/sauce-school/codelabs/Module3_SeleniumJava.md

 *   You may need to update your test code (added maintenance for each page) because of updates and changes to the [Selenium API](https://www.selenium.dev/documentation/en/webdriver/)
 *   The inability to swap out the driver for your tests.
 You may in the future, for instance, want to swap out commands in Selenium for commands in Appium (for mobile testing)

 What you will do now is set up a Base Page that will create descriptive variables and methods, then use those methods to interact with other pages.
-This way, if you need to swap out, say, a Selenium method for an Appium method, instead of having to do it in each and every page, you can change the BasePage.js methods to Appium-specific ones, and not have to change all of your other pages.
+This way, if you need to swap out, say, a Selenium method for an Appium method, instead of having to do it in each and every page, you can change the BasePage.java methods to Appium-specific ones, and not have to change all of your other pages.

 ### Deleting Tests